 Sensor types vary depending on the sensing object they are intended to measure.
 Though come in different shapes and sizes, smart sensors are essential IoT components capable of converting the real variables they measure into streaming digital data that can be transmitted to gateways.
 Down below are some of the most widely used sensors in the IoT world.

-7 Internet of things sensors from MOKOSmart
+7 Internet of Things sensors from MOKOSmart

-Proximity sensors: Proximity sensors are widely used in proximity marketing, when passers-by or customers are near the targeted object, promotion notification will be sent to their phones.
+Proximity sensors: Proximity sensors are widely used in proximity marketing, when passers-by or customers are near the targeted object, a promotion notification will be sent to their phones.

 Accelerometer sensors: Such sensors are essential for fleet management, making it possible to monitor and control speed remotely.
 In addition, 3 axis accelerometer can also be used to monitor whether people or objects fall, and trigger warnings with the panic button integrated.

 PIR sensors: The PIR sensor monitors the movement of people and objects, allowing you to see if there are people in your home or other important spaces.
-On the one hand, it avoids significant property damage caused by invasion, and on the other hand, it helps maximize space management.
+On the one hand, it avoids significant property damage caused by the invasion, and on the other hand, it helps maximize space management.

 Location sensors: Almost all industries have positioning requirements.
-Location sensor is often used for warehouse management, smart attendance management, asset tracking and personnel tracking.
+Location sensor is often used for warehouse management, smart attendance management, asset tracking, and personnel tracking.

 IoT vibration sensor: The IoT Vibration Sensor on a vehicle can trigger an alarm in the event of abnormal vibration, preventing the vehicle from being abandoned, or allowing administrators to take timely action.

-Other 6 types of Internet of things sensors in the market
+Other 6 types of Internet of Things sensors in the market

 Optical sensors: Optical sensors can measure and convert physical quantities of light rays into electrical signals that can be easily read by users or electronic instruments/equipment.
 Optical sensors are applicable in environment monitoring, healthcare, aerospace, energy, and many more industries.
 Some of the main uses include ambient light detection, optical fiber communications, and digital optical switches.